EspeoBlockchain/gardener-server/docs/making-requests.rst

 Delayed requests
 ~~~~~~~~~~~~~~~~

-To perform request, which will be executed in a future you need to call :code:`delayedRequest(string url, uint delay)` method in :code:`Oracle` contract passing as it's first parameter wrapped url and amount of time you need to wait before execution.
+To perform request, which will be executed in the future you need to call :code:`delayedRequest(string url, uint delay)` method in :code:`Oracle` contract passing as it's first parameter wrapped url and amount of time you need to wait before execution.

 You can pass delay parameter in two ways, as a unix timestamp or as a relative number of seconds.
 Both options you can set as 2 years from now at maximum.